DilanGoodwin/LearningCoding/Scala/UniversityWork/week02/src/README.md

   }
 }
 ```
-The variable `option1` is reused many times to change the displayed output.
-Variables can be used to store different pieces of information that can then be used later on throughout the program.
-Within the program above the variables is inititalised using the term `var`.
-The variable is also given a type that it is going to store, in the code above the variable type given is `String`.
-### 2.2
+As you can see within the program code uses the `option1` variable many times while it is being executed.
+You can change what is being stored wihtin that variable to change the output of the different sentences that are being used.
+The two variables in use `option1` & `option2` are both initialised using the `var` keyword & have been given the type `String` upon being initialised.

-Update one of the variables within the program.
-Can you see a benefit to storing data within variables?
+Go through the program & change one of the called upon variables from `option1` to `option2`, do you see how it can be useful to use variables?
-* Storing data within variables is useful because it allows the program to remember certain pieces of information.
-A good example of what a variable can be used for is the storing of someones name, you do not want a fixed name within your program because there is no guarantee that the person using the program will have that name.
-Instead assigining the name to a variable allows only that single thing to be changed & have it chage throughout the entire program.

 ## 3. Escape Sequences & Variables
-### 3.1
-Create a program that outputs the following:
+To test that you have understood everything that we have gone through so far I would like you to create a program that outputs the following to the terminal:
 ```
 "Sometimes the world is a good place, and sometimes it is a bad place."
 ```
-Use the code fragments below to create the program:
+Use the code fragments below to complete the program:
 ```
 object OutputVariables2{
   def main(args: Array[String]): Unit={